Spliceosome

 A spliceosome is a large ribonucleoprotein (RNP) complex found primarily within the nucleus of eukaryotic cells.
 The spliceosome is assembled from small nuclear RNAs (snRNA) and numerous proteins.
-Small nuclear RNA (snRNA) molecules bind to specific proteins to form a small nuclear ribonucleoprotein complex (snRNP, pronounced “snurps”), which in turn combines with other snRNPs to form a large ribonucleoprotein complex called a spliceosome.
+Small nuclear RNA (snRNA) molecules bind to specific proteins to form a small nuclear ribonucleoprotein complex (snRNP, pronounced "snurps"), which in turn combines with other snRNPs to form a large ribonucleoprotein complex called a spliceosome.
 The spliceosome removes introns from a transcribed pre-mRNA, a type of primary transcript.
 This process is generally referred to as splicing.
 An analogy is a film editor, who selectively cuts out irrelevant or incorrect material (equivalent to the introns) from the initial film and sends the cleaned-up version to the director for the final cut.

 However, sometimes the RNA within the intron acts as a ribozyme, splicing itself without the use of a spliceosome or protein enzymes.

 History

 In 1977, work by the Sharp and Roberts labs revealed that genes of higher organisms are "split" or present in several distinct segments along the DNA molecule.
 The coding regions of the gene are separated by non-coding DNA that is not involved in protein expression.
 The split gene structure was found when adenoviral mRNAs were hybridized to endonuclease cleavage fragments of single stranded viral DNA.
 It was observed that the mRNAs of the mRNA-DNA hybrids contained 5' and 3' tails of non-hydrogen bonded regions.
 When larger fragments of viral DNAs were used, forked structures of looped out DNA were observed when hybridized to the viral mRNAs.
 It was realised that the looped out regions, the introns, are excised from the precursor mRNAs in a process Sharp named "splicing".
 The split gene structure was subsequently found to be common to most eukaryotic genes.
-Phillip Sharp and Richard J. Roberts were awarded the 1993 Nobel Prize in Physiology or Medicine for the discovery of introns and the splicing process.
+Phillip Sharp and Richard J. Roberts were awarded the Nobel Prize in Medicine 1993 for the discovery of introns and the splicing process.